yoshisean/yoshisean/README.md

 # Hey, I'm Sean 👋

-I am a software engineer and undergraduate CS student at Georgia Tech.
-I'm studying AI/ML model development and Theory, but I'm interested in web design and full-stack development during my free-time.
+I am a software engineer and graduate CS student at Georgia Tech.
+I specialize in Artificial Intelligence, but I'm interested in web design and full-stack development during my free-time.
 If you're interested in my work, you can check out my devleoper portfolio here: [Link](https://www.yoshisean.com/)

 ---